-Xinyi Liu works with mulberry paper and disposable wipes, which resonate with the thin and silky quality of human skin.
+Xinyi Liu works with mulberry paper and skincare wipes, which resonate with the thin and silky quality of human skin.
 She creates works that metaphorically mimic the processes of treating wounds to heal.
 Through her “medical” manipulation, they become her “second skin.”
 Like a doctor, she does surgeries for her work.
+She received her BA and BFA from Cornell University and her MFA from Columbia University.
+She has taught as an Adjunct Assistant Professor at Columbia University and Syracuse University.

 Current solo exhibition:

-155 Plymouth Street
+A.I.R.
+Gallery 155 Plymouth Street Brooklyn NY 11201

 https://www.airgallery.org/exhibitions/scab

-March 16 —
+March 16 — April 14, 2024

-12 — 6 pm
+Wed — Sun 12 — 6 pm

 A.I.R.
 Gallery is pleased to announce Scab, an exhibition of new work by 2023–2024 Fellow Xinyi Liu.
 At the heart of the exhibition is a tactile exploration of wounds and recovery, materialized in an installation featuring disposable facial wipes transformed into expansive wall hangings.